neo4j/graphql/docs/rfcs/rfc-009-graphql-ui-poc.md

 ## Problem

 The [GraphQL Architect](https://grandstack.io/docs/graphql-architect-overview/#:~:text=GraphQL%20Architect%20is%20a%20graph,Neo4j%20Desktop%20Graph%20Apps%20Gallery) for usage in the Neo4j Desktop is due to be replaced.
 As an initial step a proof of concept of a successor shall be established.
+The successor application will be made available to install as Graph App in Neo4j Desktop.
+If time permits it, would be favorable if we can add the successor to the 'Neo4j Developer Graph Apps Gallery' in Neo4j Desktop.

 ## Proposed Solution